 Nearmap’s high-resolution imagery offers a lot of value per square mile based on its 2.8” resolution and clarity.

-Nearmap provides access to its current and historic imagery through MapBrowser™, a cloud-based service.
+Nearmap provides access to its current and historic imagery through MapBrowser™, a cloud-based service as well as integrated directly within Esri's ArcGIS platform.
 Customers can monitor, inspect and compare images over time, on demand.
 Nearmap’s service model reduced the infrastructure and time required to manage updates to the image database (formerly accomplished by acquiring and managing physical files).

 Superior Image Resolution for the Agency’s Dollar—OCTA has a tightly controlled budget, and Nearmap provides sharp, precise imagery at an affordable cost and is updated more frequently than previously available aerial survey data.